 On January 5, 2020, the Company entered into a Deed of Absolute Sale with Technopark Land, Inc. for the acquisition of four (4) parcels of land located at Barrio Biñan, Biñan, Laguna with an aggregate area of 98,179 sq.m., and more particularly described under Transfer Certificates of Title Nos.
 T-624093, T-624904, T-624905, and T-624906 of the Registry of Deeds of Calamba, Laguna, for a purchase price of ₱987.98 million (VAT-exclusive), payable in two installments.
 Pursuant to the transaction, the following were assigned to the Company: (i) the Laguna Technopark Lots; and (ii) the Land Lease Agreement with IMI, with the latter as the lessee of the Laguna Technopark Lots.
-Please see further discussion of this arrangement below in the section entitled "Certain Agreements Relating to the The Company and the Properties - Land Lease Agreements"
+The valuation of the Property is aligned with the appraisal report issued by Asian Appraisal.
+Asian Appraisal used the Market Approach to estimate the value of the property based on the land prices of comparable actual market transactions and listings at the time of the acquisition.
+Please see further discussion of this arrangement below in the section entitled "Certain Agreements Relating to the Company and the Properties - Land Lease Agreements."